Frontier Accord

 Action Buttons

-- Attack sets attack mode.
+- Attack sets desktop attack mode.
 Select one of your countries, then click a neighboring enemy or neutral country to attack.

-- Fortify sets movement mode.
+- Fortify sets desktop movement mode.
 Select one of your countries, then click a neighboring country you own to move armies.

 - Reinforce opens a dialog asking how many reserve armies to place in the selected country.

 - Stop Battle stops your current battle after the current clash resolves.
+You can also right-click the map during one of your battles to stop it quickly.

 - Surrender removes you from the game and turns your countries neutral.